 Carmine’s Italian Restaurant

-Carmine’s has several locations outside of NYC (including in Atlantis Bahamas), but the original is in NYC on the Upper West Side.
-We went to the busy one in Times Square, which always seems to have a wait.
+The very popular and busy Carmine’s has several locations outside of NYC (including in Atlantis Bahamas).
+However, the original is in NYC on the Upper West Side.
+We went to the busy one in Times Square, which always seems to have a wait regardless of when you visit.

-Make a reservation in advance if you are planning to dine there, otherwise you’ll have a long wait to be seated.
-We walked right in with a reservation, while walk ins were told that it was a 75 minute wait.
+Make a reservation in advance if you are planning to dine there, otherwise, you’ll have a long wait to be seated.
+This is especially true for the weekends, although I’ve also seen crowds outside during the week.

-Carmine’s is known for their enormous portions.
+Carmine’s is known for their enormous portions of salads and pasta.
 Everything is served family style, so you’ll definitely want to bring your appetite.
-We selected two entrees for our family of four and had plenty of food left over.
+We selected two entrees for our family of four and had plenty of food leftover.

 But Carmine’s isn’t just about big portions – the food is absolutely delicious!
 The lively atmosphere makes it one of the most fun restaurants in NYC – perfect for families.